algolia/algoliasearch-laravel-example/README.md

 # Laravel Scout Example

-This project is meant to show case how you can use Laravel Scout in your project
+This project showcases how you can use Laravel Scout in your project.

+## Getting Started

-Clone the repo
+* Clone the repository
 * `touch database/database.sqlite`
 * Ensure `.env` is correct (path to database)
 * `php artisan migrate --seed`
+* `php artisan serve` and open it in your browser